Church of Saint Nicholas the Wonderworker, Sabirabad: Construction

+Church of St. Nicholas the Wonderworker.
+Petropavlovka (now Sabirabad).
+1895.
+Photographer Arthur Ivanovich Vilborg (1850-?).

 In order to quickly revive Javad and attract the Orthodox, it was decided to build an Orthodox church in Javad, and the military governor of Baku, Lieutenant General N. N. Kolyubakin, on December 4, 1870, asked the Georgian Exarch, Archbishop Eusebius, for permission to build a temple.
 After receiving the consent of the Exarch, as well as the governor of the Caucasus, Grand Duke Mikhail Nikolayevich, the construction began.
 On February 26, 1871, the foundation stone of the temple was laid in honor of the holy apostles Peter and Paul.
 According to the calculations of the architect Chizhov, 11,587 rubles were allocated from the treasury for the construction of the church.
 The author of the church project was state engineer A. I. Bardin, and the construction was carried out under his supervision.

+Malorossian (present-day Ukrainians) settlers in Mughan.
+Petropavlovsk village (The current city of Sabirabad).
+1895.
+The photo belongs to Arthur Ivanovich Vilborg (1850-?).

 The church was built in the shape of a ship with a Russian-Byzantine bell tower on a stone foundation 9 cubits 2 cubits long (about 21 m) and four cubits (8.5 m) wide.
 The walls of the temple are made of baked bricks with a height of two fathoms and three quarters of an arshi (about 5 m).
 The church had 4 doors and 10 windows.
 The building is covered with an iron roof, the octagonal dome is made of wood, the lamp and head are also made of wood and covered with tin.
 The bell tower directly adjacent to the church was 9 cubits (about 19 m) high and covered with a wooden dome covered with an iron roof.
 The crosses were wooden, replaced by openwork irons in 1904.
 By 1905, the bell tower had 5 bells, the largest of which weighed 30 pounds and 2 pounds (about 490 kg).